It’s no secret that customer experience plays a critical role in the success of any organisation.

 To calculate your customer retention rate, you'll need to know how many customers you had at the beginning and end of a given time period, as well as how many were gained in between.

 Once this information is gathered, you can use the formula (E-N) / S x 100 to get your percentage.
 It's important to track this metric over time so that you can identify any patterns or changes and make adjustments if necessary.

-Additionally, tracking customer retention rate allows businesses to see which strategies are working and which ones aren’t, so they can optimise their efforts to maximise customer satisfaction.
+Additionally, tracking customer retention rate allows businesses to see which strategies are working and which ones aren’t, so they can optimize their efforts to maximize customer satisfaction.